aheuss59/election-blog2/content/post/2024-10-03-blog-post-5-demographics-and-party-identification/index.md

 ## Discussion of the Predicitive Power of Demographics and Party ID

 In class this week, we discussed the power of demographic variables in predicting election outcomes.
-The paper we read this week, la la la la la, provided some empirical evidence that demographic data can predict vote choice with an accuracy of approximately 63%.
+The paper we read this week, Kim & Zilinsky's "Division does not imply predictability: Demographics continue to reveal little about voting and partisanship", provided empirical evidence that demographic data can predict vote choice with an accuracy of approximately 63%.
+They also found though that party is more predictive, especially when combined with demographics.
+This motivates my own theory of the importance of partisan identification.

-## Considering Party ID

 My theory around election prediction involves a rather pessimistic belief that a person's vote, especially in recent elections, can likely be fairly accurately predicted by partisan identification alone.
 I believe that the country has become increasingly polarized and that people vote based on their party more than other factors like the economy or a candidate's particular policies.